effectiveidle/md/ProgrammingLanguage/gopl.md

 *embedding* an interface

 ## 7.3.
 Interface Satisfaction

-A type satisfies an interface if it possesses all the methods the interface requires

 a concrete type ‘‘is a’’ particular interface type, meaning that it satisfies the interface.